Use this glossary of credit card terms to better understand the definitions and meanings for some of the most common credit card terminology.

 The amount of interest that has accrued between the closing date of your last statement and the date your balance was actually paid.
 This only occurs on credit card balances that are accruing interest charges.

-When you do not have enough available funds in your account to cover an item, and we decline to pay and return the item unpaid, we will charge a $35 NSF:Returned Item fee for each returned item.
-View your account agreement for additional information.
+When you do not have enough available funds in your deposit account to cover an item, we may decline to pay and return the item unpaid.
+View your Deposit Agreement and Disclosures for additional information.

 Any payment that is returned unpaid for any reason, including the related interest charges.